tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Our kids don’t owe us anything.
 After all, they didn’t ask to be here.
 It is we who are obligated to them, by virtue of our choice to bring them into this world.

+# Here’s How to Tie Your Family Together

+- You want your kids to really listen, to buy in.
+You want them around, you want them to come to you.
+You want them to respect your rules and embody your values.
+You want them to do what they’re supposed to do, the things that will make them successful.
+- *So how do you get them to do those things?*

+- Well, for most parents, the answer is to default to the easiest and most primal form of leadership: force.
+It’s got a simple logic to it.
+You make them do it - *because I’m bigger than you, because I can take away the TV remote, because I said so*.
+And it seems like it works... for a while.
+Perhaps you remember how this worked from your own childhood.
+Eventually, the strategy falls apart over time.
+In the end, it turns out to be counterproductive.

+- Okay.
+Then listen to Lincoln.
+“Love is the chain whereby to bind a child to its parent.”

+# When They Wander Back...

+- Your kids may never demand their share of the estate, but they will stray.
+They will act out.
+They will try to  establish their independence.
+They will get themselves into trouble.
+As parents, we have to accept that, and accept them all the same.
+We have to take them back.
+We have to give them what they need.
+And when they wander back, we have to make sure they’re always met not with reproach or “I told you so” but with affection and understanding.

 # Quotes